LeninSG21/WidowX/ROS/README.md

 The DS$ controller communicates with the computer following the **Human Interface Device** standard.
 The data format in which the DS4 sends the actions on the controller is described in the [DS4-USB](https://www.psdevwiki.com/ps4/DS4-USB) page.

-> **Note** It describes the HID package when connected with cable, since the package sent when connected via Bluetooth is different
+> **NOTE** It describes the HID package when connected with cable, since the package sent when connected via Bluetooth is different

 When you connect the DS4 to a USB port in Ubuntu, an hidraw file is created under **/dev**.
 Before using it with this node, it is important to enable the lecture from it.
 To do it, first identify the hidraw number assigned to the controller with the following command